 kubectl autoscale can be found here.

-Currently in Kubernetes, it is possible to perform a rolling update by managing replication controllers directly, or by using the deployment object, which manages the underlying replication controllers for you.
-Horizontal Pod Autoscaler only supports the latter approach: the Horizontal Pod Autoscaler is bound to the deployment object, it sets the size for the deployment object, and the deployment is responsible for setting sizes of underlying replication controllers.
+Currently in Kubernetes, it is possible to perform a rolling update by managing replication controllers directly, or by using the deployment object, which manages the underlying replica sets for you.
+Horizontal Pod Autoscaler only supports the latter approach: the Horizontal Pod Autoscaler is bound to the deployment object, it sets the size for the deployment object, and the deployment is responsible for setting sizes of underlying replica sets.

 Horizontal Pod Autoscaler does not work with rolling update using direct manipulation of replication controllers,

 i.e. you cannot bind a Horizontal Pod Autoscaler to a replication controller and do rolling update (e.g. using

 The reason this doesn’t work is that when rolling update creates a new replication controller,

 the Horizontal Pod Autoscaler will not be bound to the new replication controller.